forrestjacobs/pipe-bot/README.md

  3. Go to _OAuth2_ > _URL Generator_.
 Check _bot_, then under _Bot Permissions_ check _Send Messages_.
 Navigate to the URL in the _Generated Link_ at the bottom of the page and follow the prompts in the Discord app.

- 4. On the server you want to control, download pipe-bot from [GitHub Releases](https://github.com/forrestjacobs/pipe-bot/releases) (or build the project from source using `go build`).
+ 4. On the server you want to control, download pipe-bot from [GitHub Releases](https://github.com/forrestjacobs/pipe-bot/releases) (or build the project from source using `cargo build --release`).

  5. Set up a named pipe, and then run the bot with the token from step 2.
 (Once you have this working, you'll probably want to set it up as a systemd service.
 You can use the [systemd example files](./systemd/system/), which sets up a named pipe in `/run/discord`)